 Do You Really Need A Lawyer For Child Custody In New York?

 Filing for custody might become a bit more complicated without a lawyer is when one parent wants to file for either sole physical or legal custody.

 You need to make sure you thoroughly understand the New York state’s child custody laws.

 A family attorney can help guide you through every challenge of your family law case.

 Turn to the Attorneys at Duke Law Firm, P.C.

 If you need a lawyer’s assistance with your child custody case or other family law concerns, you can reach out to our team.

 Call Us at 585-449-4987 or contact us online.
-Our attorneys are available for consultations, virtually or in-person, and you may conveniently schedule your appointment by either using the scheduler found to the lower left on this page or by calling our office.
+Our attorneys are available for consultations, virtually or in-person, and you may conveniently schedule your appointment by either using the scheduler found at the upper right corner on this page or by calling our office.